 - an incentive of value (document, audio, video, etc)

-- that business owners use to entice (bribe?) website visitors to sign up for their various databases,
+- to entice (bribe?) website visitors to sign up for entrepreneurs’ various databases,

 - in exchange for giving their email address, name and potentially more information (phone number, address, birthday)

 The website visitor becomes a lead when they opt-in to your mailing list.

 Depending on how valuable your lead magnet is perceived to be – the more information or commitment you can seek from the prospect in exchange.